 This project meets many of the policies and best development practices of the Regional Development Plan (RDP).
 The project is providing a variety of housing options from single family homes to townhomes and apartments.
+The project is also offering housing for various age groups and incomes.
+These help meet the regional goal of providing housing choices for various individuals and families of diverse incomes and age groups.
 The project is also proposing neighborhood commercial retail that will allow for opportunities for residents to live and shop close to home.
-These features are consistent with Regional Development Policies 3 and 5 which encourage mixed use development and a variety of housing choices.
-Interconnected streets and proposed roundabouts throughout the development are consistent with many of the best transportation practices listed below.
-The retail component of this development is well designed with buildings pulled to the streets and parking behind.